 But throughout his 70+ years of composing, Schmitt also created many works for smaller forces, including vast amounts of piano music and, beginning in the early 1940s, a string of noteworthy chamber music pieces.
 In addition to composing a string trio (1944) and a string quartet (1948), Schmitt didn’t neglect wind instruments, writing a quartet for saxophones (1943), a quartet for flutes (1949) and a sextet for clarinets (1953).

 And there is one additional chamber music offering which is probably the least-known among them: the Quartet for Trombones and Tuba, Op.
 109.

-Sometimes musicians and audiences become aware of pieces through recordings, but the Quartet hasn’t been very fortunate in this respect, either.
-To my knowledge, there has been just one commercial recording made of this music, waxed in 2000 and released on the Hungaroton label.
+Sometimes musicians and audiences become better aware of pieces through recordings, but the Quartet hasn’t been very fortunate in this respect, either.
+To my knowledge, there has been just one commercial recording made of this music, produced in 2000 and released on the Hungaroton label.

 II.
 Vif — Characteristic of Schmitt’s skittering, scampering second movements in the Saxophone Quartet and Flute Quartet, here we have playful banter between the four instruments, replete with near-constant changes of rhythm and meter.
 It’s hard to keep up with the musical gymnastics — and it’s a pretty thrilling ride all along the way.

 III.
 Lent — As in the first movement, this one seems to have religious overtones as well, but there’s no sense of mockery or sarcasm whatsoever.
 Instead, this intensively chromatic music conjures up a reverential atmosphere that’s characteristic of the musical style of Gabriel Fauré, Schmitt’s teacher and mentor at the Paris Conservatoire nearly a half-century before.